rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-in-pre-order.md

 end
 ```

-Note that a hashtable of counter values (i.e. `nc`, read as "node count" )
+Note that a hashtable of counter values `nc` (read as "node count") is used
-is used to determine the node count of each node, one node at a time.
+to determine the node count of each node, one node at a time.

 Note that the post-order version is straight forward since the node count of
 a node will be available when the node and its node count need to be written
 to the corresponding sequences.
-In contrary to that, this pre-order version
+In contrary to that, the pre-order version
 requires to memorize the index of a node such that its initialized node count
-can be replaced by its final node count.
+can be replaced by its final value.

-Note that the above pseudocode incorporates aspects of a pre-order, of an
+Note that the above pseudocode incorporates aspects of a pre-order, aspects of
-in-order and also aspects of a post-order traversal.
-That is because certain
+an in-order and also aspects of a post-order traversal.
+That is because some
-operations must be executed before visit of its first child, during the visit
+operations must be executed before the visit of its first child, some during
-of its child nodes, and also after the visit of its last child.
+the visit of its child nodes, and some after the visit of its last child.

 <!-- ======================================================================= -->
 ## decoding - TODO